SOPSLab/Distributed-Multi-Agent-Rollout/README.md

 `python robotarium_main.py --k 4 --task 14 --seed 82931 --exp_seed 3729391`

 To run the simulations on physical robots
-1. Make changes to the `robotarium_main.py` as per the comments to enable the script to be run on robotarium platform remotely.
-2. Visit Robotarium platform's website and create an account as per the instructions given [here](https://www.robotarium.gatech.edu/get_started)
+1. Visit Robotarium platform's website and create an account as per the instructions given [here](https://www.robotarium.gatech.edu/get_started)
-3. Once logged in and dashboard is accessible submit a request for a new experiment with `Estimated Duration` set to `900` seconds and `Number of Robots` set to `7`
+2. Once logged in and dashboard is accessible submit a request for a new experiment with `Estimated Duration` set to `900` seconds and `Number of Robots` set to `7`
-4. Upload `robotarium_init.py` and `robotarium_main.py` script files in the experiment files section and check `robotarium_main.py` file to be main file
+3. Upload `robotarium_init.py` and `robotarium_main_remote.py` script files in the experiment files section and check `robotarium_main_remote.py` file to be main file
-5. Submit the experiment
+4. Submit the experiment

 ## Compute Information